 At the time of our visit, Chateau Sainte Marguerite owns five individual properties in four municipalities including La-Londe-les-Maures, Hyères, Pierrefeu and La Crau.
+Since Pernod Ricard took over ownership, they started purchasing grapes for their Symphonie bottling.
 In addition to the primary estate which houses the winery, two other sites are under ownership which are used for select winemaking and two properties are vineyard only sites.
 Approximately 153 hectares are planted to vines.
 The soils vary from each site and include shist, volcanic (some parts of their vineyards are red iron rich with plenty of rocks), limestone, clay and quartz.
 And some sites have multiple soil and rock types.

 Two noteworthy holdings are Château Hermitage Saint-Martin (with records showing vines originally planted on site dating back to the 12th century; the property had ties to local monks as recently as World War II.
 This property, with its very red and rocky soils, sits at the base of chaparral and forested mountains near the village of Cuers.
 And Château La Jeannette, a gorgeous vineyard oasis at the foot of the Massif des Maures.
 The soils are reddish, fairly uniform with schist and quartz and some volcanic origins.
 This property is well fenced in to keep out the wild boars.

 Since 1955, Château Sainte Marguerite is one of only 18 prestigious Cru Classé estates in Provence.
 And from 2003 the estate has been entirely farmed organically – certified organic by the ECOCERT organization.